 When choosing a trademark, a company should pay attention not to choose a generic mark that can't be registered.
 Over time and with success, the company will also have to protect their mark from genericide.
 Following these guidelines will help ensure the brand remains strong.

 If you have questions or concerns about generic trademarks, you can post them on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.